 In order to provide protection to the Pacific Northwest from Hanford Tanks, which the State considers one of the most important environmental cleanup actions in the nation, a tank waste Treatment Complex must be built and operating soon.
 This action is the most important step in protecting the people of the Pacific Northwest from the Hanford Site.
 Any further false starts in beginning treatment for tank waste is unacceptable and cannot be tolerated by this region.

-Washington States approach based on bringing treatment for tank waste to Hanford in the near future.
+Washington States approach to bring treatment for tank waste to Hanford in the near future is three pronged: public education, permitting support and compliance clean up schedules.